-Module Module Title and Topics Assessments 1 Chapter 1 - Accounting and the Business Environment - Chapter 1 DSM 1.
-Explain why accounting is important and list the users of accounting - information.
+Module Module Title and Topics Assessments 1 Chapter 1 - Accounting and the Business Environment Chapter 1 DSM 1.
+Explain why accounting is important and list the users of accounting information.
 Chapter 1 Homework 2.
 Describe the organizations and rules that govern accounting.
 Chapter 1 Exam 3.
 Describe the accounting equation and define assets, liabilities, and equity.
-Module 1 Discussion Describe the accounting equation to analyze transactions.
-Would I Discussion 5.
-Prepare financial statements.
-6. Use financial statements and return on assets (ROA) to evaluate business 2 Chapter 2 - Recording Business Transactions Chapter 2 DSM 1.
-Explain accounts as they relate to the accounting equation and describe common accounts.
-Chapter 2 Homework 2.
-Define debits, credits, and normal account balances using double-entry accounting and T-accounts.
-Chapter 2 Exam - 3.
+Module 1 Discussion 4.
+Use the accounting equation to analyze transactions.
+5. Prepare financial statements.
+Use financial statements and return on assets (ROA) to evaluate business 2 Chapter 2 - Recording Business Transactions Site production of the contraction of the contracti Chapter 2 DSM Explain accounts as they relate to the accounting equation and describe Chapter 2 D3IVI common accounts.
+Chapter 2 Homework Define debits, credits, and normal account balances using double-entry Chapter 2 Homework Chantar 2 Evam accounting and T-accounts.
+Chapter 2 Exam 3.
 Record transactions in a journal and post journal entries to the ledger.
 Module 2 Discussion 4.
 Prepare the trial balance and illustrate how to use the trial balance to prepare financial statements.
 5. Use the debt ratio to evaluate business performance.
-2 Chapter 2.
-The Adjusting Drasses 3 Chapter 3 - The Adjusting Process Chapter 2 DCM 1 Differentiate between each basis accounting and account basis accounting Chapter 3 DSM 1.
+3 Chapter 3 - The Adjusting Process , , Chapter 3 DSM 1.
 Differentiate between cash basis accounting and accrual basis accounting.
-Chapter 3 Homework 2.
-Define and apply the time period concept, revenue recognition, and Chapter 3 Exam 3.
+Chapter 3 Homework Define and apply the time period concept, revenue recognition, and Chapter 3 Exam 3.
 Explain the purpose of and journalize and post adjusting entries.
 4. Explain the purpose of and prepare an adjusted trial balance.
 5. Identify the impact of adjusting entries on the financial statements.
-6. Explain the purpose of a worksheet and use it to prepare adjusting entries and the adjusted trial balance.
-3 Chapter 4 - Completing the Accounting Cycle - Chapter 4 DSM 1.
-Prepare the financial statements including the classified balance sheet.
+6. Explain the purpose of a worksheet and use it to prepare adjusting entries and the adjusted trial balance. and the adjusted that balance.
+3 Chapter 4 - Completing the Accounting Cycle 3 Chapter 4 - Completing the Accounting Cycle Chapter 4 DSM Prepare the financial statements including the classified balance sheet.
 Chapter 4 Homework 2.
 Use the worksheet to prepare financial statements.
 Chapter 4 Exam 3.
 Explain the purpose of, journalize, and post closing entries.
-Chapter 4 Discussion Explain the purpose of, journalize, and post closing entries.
+Chapter 4 Discussion 4.
 Prepare the post-closing trial balance.
 5. Describe the accounting cycle.
 6. Use the current ratio to evaluate business performance.
-7. Begin Comprehensive Problem 4 Chapter 5 - Merchandising Operations Chapter 5 DSM 1.
-Describe merchandising operations and the two types of merchandise inventory systems.
-Chapter 5 Homework 2.
+7. Begin Comprehensive Problem 4 Chapter 5 - Merchandising Operations Chapter 5 DSM Describe merchandising operations and the two types of merchandise inventory systems.
+Chapter 5 Homeworl 2.
 Account for the purchase of merchandise inventory using a perpetual inventory system.
 Chapter 5 Exam 3.
 Account for the sale of merchandise inventory using a perpetual inventory system.
 Adjust and close the accounts of a merchandising business.
 5. Prepare a merchandiser's financial statements.
 6. Use the gross profit percentage to evaluate business performance.
 7. Account for multiple performance obligations using a perpetual inventory system.
 (Appendix 5A) 8.
 Account for the purchase and sale of merchandise inventory using a periodic inventory system (Appendix 5B).